 If you are looking to buy a home, you should definitely bookmark the Zillow website and download the app to your smartphone.
 The Zillow app lets you view home prices by location on the go and offers filters and search options to zero in on your next home.

-The standard real estate fees for RedFin are lower than traditional agents.
-When selling, most homes list for 1.5 percent, and when buying, the average buyer gets a $2,000 refund back on the agent fees.
+The standard real estate fees for Redfin are lower than traditional agents.
+When selling, most homes list for 1.5 percent (and in some markets for 1%, according to Redfin, and when buying, the average buyer gets a $1,500 refund back on the agent fees.

 You can learn a ton about buying a home that will increase in value, as well as how to do work on a property to get the best return on your investment.
 If you want to take your real estate game to the next level and get into real estate investing, this is the top resource on the Web.

 Speaking of real estate investing, the best app for real estate investors may be LoopNet.
 This real estate app is like Zillow for bigger properties.
 If you want a multi-unit or commercial property, you won’t find many details on the other sites on this list.
 LoopNet is exclusively for commercial property investors.

 Plugging in your local area often yields a range of results for multi-unit residential and commercial office spaces.
 But remember that with real estate investments you don’t have to buy in your local market.
 You may do much better buying out of town or even out of state.

 Realtor.com is, not surprisingly, the official search portal for the National Association of Realtors.
 One benefit of using its site is the close relationship realtors have with the Multiple Listing System (MLS) that provides data feeds used by most sites on this list.
 Because of the special relationship, however, Realtor.com is often updated a little faster and has a wider range of listed properties.